KarikariSamuelZachary/YouTube_Downloader_Converter/README.md

 # YouTube Downloader

-This project is a simple and efficient YouTube video downloader built with Python (or any other language you're using).
+This project is a simple and efficient YouTube video downloader built with Python, using the `pytube` library.
 It allows users to download videos or audio from YouTube in various formats and resolutions, providing a user-friendly experience.

 ## Features:
 - Download videos in multiple resolutions (e.g., 720p, 1080p, 4K).